 - Other communication strategies and tactics (see below!)

 Communication training can help you get started with basic messaging and storytelling exercises.
-Contact Sarah Hancock in the Office of the Vice President for Research at email@example.com to schedule training for a group or class, or check for training sessions offered through the Office of Research and Sponsored Programs.
+Check for training sessions offered through the Office of Research Development.

 Media training can help you learn how to prepare for and practice interviews with reporters.
 Contact Jennifer Tidball from the Division of Communications at firstname.lastname@example.org and Marketing or Jason Hackett from K-State Research and Extension at email@example.com to schedule training for a group or class.